Victor Boniface reacts after social media user claims he faces 2-year FIFA ban

 After undergoing surgery earlier this year, the 25-year-old forward has been in rehabilitation in Germany, where he is gradually returning to fitness.

-Recent training clips shared online show the forward back on the pitch performing light drills.
+Recent training clips shared online show the forward is back on the pitch performing light drills.

 The Nigerian forward, who is not new to criticisms, has been seen completing agility runs around slalom poles, engaging in short passing routines, and practising light finishing into mini goals.